pyxem/kikuchipy/doc/load_save_patterns.rst

 From a NumPy array
 ------------------

+An :class:`~kikuchipy.signals.ebsd.EBSD` or
+:class:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern` object can
-An :class:`~kikuchipy.signals.ebsd.EBSD` object can also be created directly from a :class:`numpy.ndarray`.
+also be created directly from a :class:`numpy.ndarray`.
 To create a data set of (60 x 60) pixel patterns in a (10 x 20) grid, i.e. 10 and 20 patterns in the horizontal and vertical scan directions respectively, of random intensities:

 .. code-block::